itsavaren/twitch-frame-data-bot/README.md

 Implement better handling of queries with multiple results.
 Currently prints the first result found.

-Refactor move data persistence for easier manipulation by custom query modifiers, eg. if someone wants to ask for the damage of a move !fd character move damage would return the standard stats + damage.  adding detailed would return the entire list of move data.

 add common alternative names for moves and look for those if nothing else found, eg 'hair car', 'dp' etc.